Standard Chartered PE arm invests in China's online lender Dianrong.com

 U.S. investment firm Tiger Global bought into Dianrong.com in January, but did not disclose the size of its investment.

-While P2P firms may provide a welcome boost for SMEs, alternative lenders have come under attack as being poorly regulated and engaging in fraudulent behavior.

-Reporting by David Lin and Engen Tham in Shanghai; Additional reporting by Lawrence White in Hong Kong; Editing by Clarence Fernandez
+While P2P firms may provide a welcome boost for SMEs, alternative lenders have come under attack as being poorly regulated and engaging in fraudulent behaviour.
+(Reporting by David Lin and Engen Tham in Shanghai; Additional reporting by Lawrence White in Hong Kong; Editing by Clarence Fernandez)